 Both dry and wet lubes have benefits and drawbacks.
 Dry lube tends to adhere much less strongly to chains, making it far more susceptible to wash away in wet weather.
 In fact, it’s common for bike with dry lube on the chain to squeak viciously just from spending a day locked up outside in rainy weather.
 Large puddles are even more effective in stripping dry lube from a chain.
 However, those same puddles can be the bane of wet lube: the grit carried in murky roadside water and slush is easily combined into wet lube to form a nasty, abrasive mud.
 If left unchecked, this muck can solidify and greatly impede performance, not to mention flung droplets contaminating everything from clothing to frames and braking surfaces.
 Dusty environments such as construction sites can also contribute to the issue.

 The choice of wet versus dry is personal preference, but follows a simple logic: dry weather calls for dry lube, and wet weather for wet lube.
+Winter riding is also a case when wet lube can excel, because of the repeated dampness caused by melting snow.
 Expect maintenance in either case, whether frequent re-application of dry lube or routine deep-cleaning of wet lube.

 Our Favorite Bike Lube or Oil For Various Situations